Glory (Britney Spears album): Recording and production

 In August 2014, Spears announced she had renewed her contract with RCA Records, and that she was writing and recording new music.
 The recording process for the album took two and a half years and "30–40" songs were recorded for the record.
 Six months into the recording of the album, Spears was dissatisfied with the results.
 Karen Kwak was then brought onto the record as executive producer following the release of "Pretty Girls" and helped Spears find "the most fun people to write with".
 Kwak wanted to recall the sounds of Spears's albums Blackout (2007) and In the Zone (2003) for Glory, and chose producers based on this.
 Kwak said of the album: "Britney pursued the songs she wanted to do for herself.
 She came up with concepts and melodies.
 It's her baby."
 In an interview with Billboard in March 2015, Spears said that she was working on a new album "slowly but surely."

 In April 2015, Matthew Koma confirmed he had worked on material for the record, none of which made the final cut.
 In June 2015, Spears was pictured working with Sam Bruno, however, none of this material ended up on the record.
 In July 2015, Spears was pictured working with writers Chantal Kreviazuk and Simon Wilcox alongside producer Ian Kirkpatrick; in that same month, DJ Mustard announced that he was working on the album, later revealed to be "Mood Ring" which was recorded the previous month.
 Spears was also pictured working with producer Alex da Kid in July 2015, however, his contributions did not make the cut for the album.
-In October 2015, Spears was pictured working in the studio with Burns and Mischke.
+In October 2015, Spears was pictured working in the studio with Burns and Mischke Butler.
 Later that month, Spears teased the title for "Just Luv Me".
 In November 2015, Spears was pictured working in the studio with Justin Tranter and Julia Michaels.

 In March 2016, Spears said that she was "being more hands-on" with the album and that it is "the best thing I've done in a long time," though she noted that she did not know when the album would be finished and that she was "not rushing anything [...] so that my fans will truly appreciate it."
 The final track recorded for the album was "Love Me Down".
 On Most Requested Live with Romeo, Spears revealed that it was her son who chose the title of the album.
+Retrospectively, Spears stated in 2022 that recording Glory allowed her to "get a spark back" amidst her restrictive conservatorship.